Fresh Bamboo shoot is delicious in any stir-fry but please note that it cannot be eaten raw - it can be toxic.

-Rs.
-210.00Komatsuna or Japanese Spinach Mustard is one of our new introductions.
+Not Available at present - Rs.
+190.00Komatsuna or Japanese Spinach Mustard is one of our new introductions.
 It is a leaf vegetable, used stir-fried, pickled, boiled, added to soups or used fresh in salads.
 They can be harvested at any stage and prepared like spinach in the early stages and more like cabbage as they mature.
 The flavor of komatsuna is somewhere between that of a mild mustard and cabbage combination.
 The young tender leaves can be mixed with other greens for salads or use more mature leaves in stir fries.

 Rs.
 180.00This leafy green Chinese vegetable belongs to the cabbage family (though tastes nothing like cabbage!).
 It has long green, slightly ribbed leaf stalks and soft oval green leaves.
 The leaves and stems are best suited to brief stir-frying or steaming to retain their mild flavour.

 A packet of typical Thai ingredients for your favourite thai dish.